 It was a common greeting one made to fellow pack members, and crewmates were considered pack members regardless of rank.
 Everything in Vargr society revolved around the pack.
 How you greeted people and how you said goodbye might differ in some human societies based on social rank, but in Vargr society, all that really mattered was whether you were of the same group.
 At least, that was the rule in Gvegh, the language most common to them in this region of space.
 As for social status, of course that was obviously important, but among Vargr, status was more fluid than among humans.
 We tended to give our highest allegiance to institutions, not individuals.
-In Vargr society, however, it was the could show off, as it were, in order to be congratulated with status by the group, and if they rose high enough, they could attempt to take leadership, an act known as Dhuellngae.
+In Vargr society, however, it was the other way around.
+Highly competent individuals I replied in Gvegh, feeling the rolling growl at the could show off, as it were, in order to be congratulated with status by the group, and if they rose high enough, they could attempt to take leadership, an act known as Dhuellngae.
 Needless to say, it led to a lot of in-fighting, one the key reasons that the Imperium didn't have as much trouble with the Vargr as we did with the zhodani.
 The Vargr, to put it simply, were always fighting themselves.
 Through this process, some of them became refugees, and it was generally from these groups that the Imperium's armed services recruited.
 "Manda says you know Gvegh," he said in Gvegh.